by Jessica McCormick

 Information about the current Cultural Enhancement Series can be found online at wku.edu/culturalenhancement or on Facebook and Twitter.

 For questions specific to the individual events, please email email@example.com at least three weeks prior to the event or call the WKU Fine Arts Box Office at 270-745-2497.

 Southern Circuit Tour of Independent Filmmakers

-Southern Circuit will be touring the southern part of the country bringing new, independent films to several towns.
-This fall, they will be coming to the Capitol Arts Center, 416 East Main Street, in downtown Bowling Green.
-Southern Circuit will take audiences away from their phones and televisions by presenting the following three independent films.
+Southern Circuit will be touring the southern part of the country, bringing new independent films to audiences’ towns.
+This spring, they will be coming to the Capitol Arts Center, 416 East Main Street, in downtown Bowling Green where they will take audiences away from their phones and televisions by showing independent films – live.

-Admission to all of the films is free, no tickets necessary.
-As with the Cultural Enhancement Series, seating is on a first-come, first-serve basis.
+Admission to all of the films is free; no tickets are necessary.
+As with the Cultural Enhancement Series, seating is on a first-come, first-serve basi